English Reading

 • Promote a love of reading; through a variety of genres and authors, pupils experience a rich diet of literature.

-• Link, reading texts (where relevant,) to big questions, non-core learning to help pupils to connect their growing knowledge.
+• Link reading texts (where relevant) to non-core learning to help pupils to connect their growing knowledge.

 • Provide opportunities for discussion of texts and sharing a love of reading which reflects our school values of communication, determination and future dreaming.